-The International Talent Hunt Committee have created the Talent Hunt Guidelines so that all chapters, states, and districts will follow the same operating procedures.
+The International Talent Hunt Committee has created the Talent Hunt Workbook so that all chapters, states, and districts will follow the same operating procedures.

-- 1. It is the opinion of the committee that students who face eliminations at the local chapter, state, and district levels should not be subject to further competition.
+- 1. It is the opinion of the committee that students who face elimination at the local chapter, state, and district levels should not be subject to further competition.
 A student who has not competed at the local chapter level cannot compete in a state or district Talent Hunt competition.
-The high quality of talent displayed during competitions reflect the excellence sponsors would not hesitate to support.
+The high quality of talent displayed during competitions reflects the excellence sponsors would not hesitate to support.
 With the proper support, we will be able to provide each district winner a sizable cash award with the hope that this will assist them with enhancing their talent and education. - 2.
 Local state and district Talent Hunt winners should receive monetary awards. - a.
 Monetary awards from the local, state, and districts shall be kept separate from any funds donated or obtained by the International Talent Hunt Committee. - 3.
 The International Talent Hunt Committee will issue a grant request each year for funds to be distributed to the 12 district Talent Hunt winners who represent their districts at the International Talent Hunt Demonstration. - a.
 The funds will be distributed by the grantor or his representative during the International Talent Hunt Demonstration held during the Grand Conclave or the Bro.
-Dr. Moses C. Norman, Sr. International Leadership Conference. - b.
-The students representing their respective district at the International Talent Hunt Demonstration will receive the award/funds, even if he/she is the runner up. - c.
+Dr. Moses C. Norman, Sr. International Leadership Conference. - The students representing their respective district at the International Talent Hunt Demonstration will receive the award/funds, even if he/she is the runner up. - c.
 During a year when no Grand Conclave or Bro.
 Dr. Moses C. Norman, Sr. Leadership Conference is held, a mock check will be given to the winning student at the District Talent Hunt Program.
 The actual funds will be distributed to the student following the District Conference by the grantor or his representative. - 4.
 A student may participate and win the Talent Hunt in multiple years but may win only once in the same fiscal year. - 5.
-Each district is requested to seek colleges/ universities within the district who would be willing to offer scholarship assistance to participants at every level of participation. - 6.
-A high-quality talent hunt venue must include an excellence performance stage, a grand piano or baby grand, a pianist, and a skilled accompanist for every talent hunt on every level.
+Each district is requested to seek colleges/ universities within the district who would be willing to offer scholarship assistance to participants at every level of participation.

+6. A high-quality talent hunt venue must include an excellent performance stage, a grand piano or baby grand, a pianist, and a skilled accompanist for every talent hunt on every level.

 - 7. The Grand Basileus has appointed students to every international committee.
 This practice is to be followed on the district and state levels, where it is applicable.
 Graduate chapters are to monitor undergraduate chapters and assist them in locating the proper talent and facilities.
 Many of our colleges have excellent facilities and equipment for the Talent Hunt Program. program.
-Combined graduate and undergraduate Talent Hunts are to be encouraged. - 8.
-Talent Hunt competition, including competitions with more than one chapter participating, may send only one performing applicant to the state or district competition.
-(Note: In competitions with more than one chapters participating, the winning contestant will represent all chapters, which were involved.) - 9.
+Combined graduate and undergraduate Talent Hunts are to be encouraged. - Talent Hunt competition, including competitions with more than one chapter participating, may only send one performing applicant to the state or district competition. - 9.
 A minimum honorarium of \$50.00 has been established for each adjudicator. - 10.
-A breakfast and/or lunch plus a tour of the host city are recommended for all International Talent Hunts Demonstrations. - 11.
+Breakfast and/or lunch plus a tour of the host city are recommended for all International Talent Hunts Demonstrations. - 11.
 The International Talent Hunt Committee was given the authority and permission to revise and rewrite the handbook for distribution throughout the fraternity.
 The current guidelines are reviewed on an annual basis.
-The Talent Hunt Program deserves the best that Omega has to offer, and Omega has an obligation to offer the very best to the future of our society our young people.
+The Talent Hunt Program deserves the best that Omega has to offer, and Omega has an obligation to offer the absolute best to the future of our society our young people.